ZonghaoLi777/githubTrending/README.md

 ## C++

+* 【2024-02-17】[jesyspa / linear-cpp](https://github.com/jesyspa/linear-cpp) - An attempt at a C++ tutorial.
+* 【2024-02-17】[MalwareTech / EDR-Preloader](https://github.com/MalwareTech/EDR-Preloader) - An EDR bypass that prevents EDRs from hooking or loading DLLs into our process by hijacking the AppVerifier layer
 * 【2024-02-16】[darkluar / cosmic-station](https://github.com/darkluar/cosmic-station) - 🧪Exclusive Android Sony Playstation 2 emulator, from scratch, using Kotlin, C++ 20, OpenGLES, Vulkan, and Cubes
 * 【2024-02-16】[Vita3K / Vita3K-Android](https://github.com/Vita3K/Vita3K-Android) - Public releases and CI for the Vita3K Android app
 * 【2024-02-15】[SteveMacenski / slam_toolbox](https://github.com/SteveMacenski/slam_toolbox) - Slam Toolbox for lifelong mapping and localization in potentially massive maps with ROS